-Here are previous talks and activities that the Hub has hosted in recent months.
+Here are a few of the previous talks and activities that the Hub has hosted in recent months.

 Spring 2018 Programme